ShayJordan/discovermaths.github.io/_pages/cryptography.md

 | **Mod 26**     | 14  | 18  | 21  | 22  | 2   | 20  | 7   |
 | **Ciphertext** | O   | S   | V   | W   | C   | U   | H   |

-So "message" is encrypted to the ciphertext "osvwcuh".
+So the plaintext "message" is encrypted to the ciphertext "osvwcuh".
 {: .notice}

 ### Public Key Cryptography: RSA